Coronavirus COVID-19 information

-- Visitors are restricted to one per patient unless they are hospice or end-of-life.
+- No visitors are allowed unless they are visiting hospice or end-of-life patients.

 - Pediatric patients are allowed to have two guardians with them.

-- Absolutely no children are allowed to visit, with the exception of hospice or end-of-life care.
+- Absolutely no children are allowed to visit, with the exception of visiting hospice or end-of-life patients.

-- There are no visitors to SHCC unless they are hospice or end-of-life.
+- There are no visitors allowed to SHCC unless they are visiting hospice or end-of-life residents.

 Important CMH Birthing Suites/OB updates

 In order to best protect you and your baby from any possible exposure to COVID-19, we want all pregnant women to know important information about coming to the hospital for labor or any other pregnancy related concerns.

 Please call ahead at 218-878-7012 to speak with The Birthing Suites nurse.

 - An RN will discuss your symptoms and advise you to come in if appropriate.

 - An RN will arrange for you to call again when you arrive at the hospital and someone will meet you at the entrance to escort you to The Birthing Suites, in order to avoid entry through the Emergency Department.